How much do your hedgehogs cost?

 There are many reasons!
 Raising Hedgehogs isn't inexpensive.
 We find trusted and educated breeders to buy our herd from.
 Most of my herd is shipped to me from other states so that I can get quality hedgehogs with amazing and lengthy pedigrees.
 Often times shipping is the same price as the hedgehog.
 I have to drive to the airport (2 hr drive one way, usually in the middle of the night) to pick up the hedgehogs.

-There are multiple quality foods that we mix for proper nutrition, along with buying feeder bugs.
+There are multiple quality foods that we mix for proper nutrition, along with buying feeder bugs and raising pinky mice.
 Multiple beddings, hides, wheels, heating, toys, dishes, etc.

 Not to mention vetting for all of our herd.
 Everything adds up quickly.